ChielZ/Pentatone/Pentatone/Documentation/Audio Engine overhaul/AUDIO_ENGINE_OVERHAUL_PLAN.md

 >> INSERTED INTO PLAN AS REFERENCE FOR STAGE 5:
 THIS MY FULL CONCEPT FOR THE FINAL STRUCTURE OF EDITABLE PARAMETERS / SOUND EDITING SCREENS

- 1. VOICE [the voice strutucre itself is already implemented]
+ 1. VOICE [the voice structure itself is already implemented]

  a) Oscillator (the same parameter values will be applied to both the left-panned and right-panned FMOscillators
  - Waveform (shared between Carrier and Modulator, options: sine, triangle, square)